vsao/SKILL/Pcell/README.md

 Circuit designers can code schematic PCells that can change pin configurations as needed.
 Parasitic techfile developers can code parallel line test structures as PCells so that the width and spacing of the test structures can be easily modified.

-The GPDK 45nm database (Introduction_to_SKILL_pcell_programming.tar.gz) in this document contains the scripts discussed in the subsequent slides.

-As basic knowledge of SKILL programming is required to follow this quide.
+As basic knowledge of SKILL programming is required to follow this guide.

 # PCell Supermaster and Submaster